apacheli/bloons-automation/README.md

   - Press shift+right-click -> `Open command window here` or whatever is most similar on Windows
 - Type `py -m pip install requirements.txt`
+- Go to Bloons TD 6 window, and go to home menu
-- Type `py main.py` to run the main script
+- Go back to your terminal, and type `py main.py`
   - Press `ctrl+c` to exit

 ### License